cadensstudio/mailman/README.md

 # Mailman

 Mailman is a project that sends contact form data in an email to a specified recipient using [Cloudflare Workers and Cloudflare Email Routing](https://developers.cloudflare.com/email-routing/email-workers/send-email-workers/).
+It also includes spam protection using [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/tutorials/implicit-vs-explicit-rendering/) to ensure only legitimate submissions are processed.

 ## Prerequisites

 - Cloudflare account with Email Routing enabled.
 - Verified email addresses in Cloudflare Email Routing.
+- A sitekey and secret key.
+You can obtain the sitekey and secret key from the Cloudflare dashboard after adding your zone to Turnstile.

+## Project Features

+1. **Send Contact Form Entries**: Mailman sends contact form data directly to an email address using Cloudflare's Email Worker API.
+2. **Spam Protection**: Integration with Cloudflare Turnstile ensures that bots cannot send spam emails via the contact form.
+3. **Workers Logging**: Enhanced logging provides insight into form submissions and errors.

 ## Project Structure